Juvéderm Dermal Fillers in Boston

-Juvéderm will cause a stretching of the skin when it is placed in the skin which stimulates certain cells (fibroblasts) to make new collagen.
+Juvéderm will stimulate certain cells (fibroblasts) to make new collagen.
 Therefore, while the material is in place the treated area is improving because the skin is producing more collagen in the area.
 Even after the material has worn off, patients will often note that the crease or wrinkle is better than it was before the original treatment.

 The treatment is performed in an examination room and takes about 15-30 minutes.

 The area to be treated is numbed according to the patient’s level of tolerance and can include one or more of the following:

 - Local anesthesia

 - We mix specific amounts of saline with Juvéderm that makes the filler more of a liquid.
 This allows for an “artistic” approach.

 - The material is placed in the proper plane so that it fills the fold and does not look puffy.

 - We use blunt tipped cannulas that result in less bruising, swelling and discomfort.

 - We numb the treatment area so that the patient is as comfortable as possible.

 - Immediately afterwards, there will likely be redness of the skin and possibly some bruising.
 Redness resolves within 24-48 hours whereas bruising can last for several days.
 With the use of cannulas, there is often no bruising at all.
 One can usually cover the area with makeup.